 Generative AI has been able to create impressive applications in Python or React, but FileMaker application creation is a different proposition.
 This session will review what is and isn't possible in terms of using LLMs to create FileMaker applications.

-First, the reasonable scenario for a multi-file architecture and why external authentication is not an option (hint: mobile).
+The scenario for a multi-file architecture and why external authentication and third-party ID providers are not options in this scenario.

 Bringing new developers into the FileMaker world can be challenging—where do they start, and how do you ensure they gain real skills quickly?
 As a junior developer myself, I experienced my company’s structured training program firsthand.
 Later, I helped refine it to make onboarding even smoother.